vc1492a/dateCleanse.py/readme.md

 # dateCleanse.py

-dateCleanse.py takes a variety of date formats and converts them to a single, common format: MM/DD/YYYY.
+dateCleanse.py converts a variety of date formats and to a single, common format: MM/DD/YYYY.

 This tool is still in alpha.
 Development pace will coincide with its frequency of use for date cleansing in different applications.
 Written and tested in Python 3.4.3.